 Barbara Cooper contacted me and told me the story of her father Murray Cooper who came for the seasons and stayed on Beach 38th Street and documented life there with his Kodachrome photographs.
 His last words to Barbara were “Don’t let my pictures be forgotten”.
 I told Barbara, let me make you post and make you a video of your fathers pictures and he will live again.
 People now search for Murray Coopers photographs of Far Rockaway.
 What I got out of doing all of that is the thrill that it will live on.

 I have had trouble with one person ever since I turned down his idea of how I should write for him, a story that I suggested for his site.
 He wanted to tell me how to do it and how many pictures I could use.
 I have never been good with people trying to control me.
 And that’s when Andrew said “Why not start your own blog”.
 From that choice of not listening to him the man that has the other site and giving him my story we have not gotten along.
 He would not let me join his facebook group.
 I once again was on the outside.
 I just kept doing what I have been doing.
 It was my mistake to take pictures off his site, never really understanding how much his owning them in his own mind meant to him.
 That is until he made a complaint and had photos taken off my site accusing me of stealing them.
 Had I really understood, I would have gladly paid for the use of any photograph.
 At the beginning of our blogs, I gave credit to him and his writers, but no matter what I did, it was not what he wanted.
 I could not make it right.
 I am an honorable man, taking no monetary gain; my motive was to share them with the people coming to my blog.
-If it wasn’t for Skip and Carol inspiring all of us to remember our memories of the Rockaways, we may not even be here having this conversation.
-We owe much of the credit to them.
-So I shall not take anything from his site and many of his photos will just disappear again into the vault.
 I meant no harm to anyone.
 As far as me trying to be any ones staunchest competitor, I did not even know that we were competing.
 I learned a long time ago, the only person I have to compete with is myself.

 My blog has been evolving for a long time now.
 My interests being so eclectic, the focus of the blog was not merely only about the Rockaways but so much more.
 So now I embark on a new journey with my blog, beginning with a name change from Edgemere – Far Rockaway Archives to the Baumwoll Archives.
 It will continue to be an eclectic mix of all the things that interest me and even new things that come my way and Edgemere and Far Rockaway will always be with me and will also be part of it as well.
 I will tell stories, use photos and books from around the world and create new videos to keep evolving and keep going forward but most of all to keep going.